What Does a Ninja Need?

 “One trains using the things of nature to make the body strong” – Hatsumi Sensei

-If I were able to point to just one resource for the warrior that combines old school training with modern sports science, I’d look here at the book, Warrior Fitness: Conditioning for Martial Arts.
+If I were able to point to just one resource for the warrior that combines old school training with modern sports science, I’d look here… Ninja Missions <<==

 The Warrior’s Key to Greatness – The Way Lies in Training!